Mexico Invest Free shortlist

 Rental of commercial spaces (offices, retail, restaurants, warehouses) is subject to IVA at 16%.
 Mixed-use rentals where part is residential and part is commercial must be allocated proportionally.

-The residential exemption: what qualifies and what doesn’t
+What should buyers verify on the residential exemption: what qualifies and what?

 The IVA residential use exemption sounds simple but has important boundaries: